Correspondences, Ultraproducts and Model Theory: The elementary class of correspondences

 Let $T_{\corr}:=T_{M\text{-}N \corr}$ denote the theory axiomatizing the class of dissections of $M$-$N$ correspondences.

 \begin{cor} $T_{\corr}$ is $\forall\exists$-axiomatizable. \end{cor}

 \begin{proof} By a well-known test, it suffices to check that an e.c.\ substructure of a model of $T_{\corr}$ is a model of $T_{\corr}$.
-However, the proof of closure under ultraroots in the previous theorem only used the weaker fact that an e.c.\ substructure a model of $T_{\corr}$ is a model of $T_{\corr}$. \end{proof}
+This fact was already pointed out in the previous remark. \end{proof}

 We can in fact give a concrete axiomatization of $T_{\corr}$.
 We first list the more straightforward axioms: \begin{itemize} \item Axioms for (dissections of) Hilbert spaces. \item Axioms saying that the elements of $M$ and $N$ act as bounded operators.
-To express the boundedness, we have, for each $a\in M$ and each $K$, the axiom and similar such axioms for elements of $N$. \item Axioms saying that $\pi_l$ and $\pi_r$ are $*$-homomorphisms. \item Axioms saying that $\pi_l$ and $\pi_r$ commute: for each $a\in M$, $b\in N$ and each $K$, we have the axiom
+To express the boundedness, we have, for each $a\in M$ and each $K$, the axiom and similar axioms for elements of $N$. \item Axioms saying that $\pi_l$ and $\pi_r$ are $*$-homomorphisms. \item Axioms saying that $\pi_l$ and $\pi_r$ commute: for each $a\in M$, $b\in N$ and each $K$, we have the axiom

 \item Axioms saying that elements of $S_K$ are $K$-bounded: for each $a\in M$, we have the axiom and similar axioms for elements of $N$. \end{itemize}